 Skin cancer under the nail will generally take one of three forms.
 Moreover, melanoma is the most common type of skin cancer that affects the nail bed, even though other types of skin cancer—like basal and squamous cell skin cancers—are more common on the whole.
+Subungual (nailbed) melanoma is a rare but serious type of skin cancer under the nails.
 Find out how to identify skin cancer on nails, and ask your doctor about any significant changes to the appearance of your nails.

 Skin cancer under the nail generally falls into one of three categories: